renderorange/app-remoteperljobs/README.md

     bareword::filehandles is up to date.
 (0.007)
     Cwd is up to date.
 (3.89)
     DBD::SQLite is up to date.
 (1.74)
-    DBI is up to date.
-(1.643)
+    Successfully installed DBI-1.644 (upgraded from 1.643)
     indirect is up to date.
 (0.39)
-    Successfully installed LWP-Protocol-https-6.14
+    LWP::Protocol::https is up to date.
+(6.14)
     multidimensional is up to date.
 (0.014)
     strictures is up to date.
 (2.000006)
     Time::Piece is up to date.
 (1.3401_01)
-    Try::Tiny is up to date.
-(0.31)
+    Successfully installed Try-Tiny-0.32 (upgraded from 0.31)
     URI is up to date.
 (5.28)
     XML::Feed is up to date.
 (0.65)
     FindBin is up to date.
 (1.54)